niklasramo/palikka/README.md

 `d.result()`

-**Returns** &nbsp;&mdash;&nbsp; *undefined / array*
+**Returns** &nbsp;&mdash;&nbsp; *anything*

-Returns undefined if deferred is pending otherwise returns an array which contains the resolve/reject arguments.
+Returns undefined if deferred is pending otherwise returnsthe value the deferred was resolved/rejected with.

 **Usage**